terraform-ibm-modules/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### Run the pipeline

-If the CI pipeline doesn't run when you create the PR, the module requires a user with GitHub collaborators access to run the pipeline.
+If the CI pipeline doesn't run when you create the PR, the PR requires a user with GitHub collaborators access to run the pipeline.

-You run the CI pipeline when the PR is ready for review and you expect tests to pass.
+Run the CI pipeline when the PR is ready for review and you expect tests to pass.
 Add a comment to the PR with the following text:

 ```
 /run pipeline